zach-sb/esphome_grocy_barcode_scanner/readme.md

 Special thanks goes to [MattFryer's HA-mealie-Barcode-Scanner](https://github.com/MattFryer/HA-Mealie-Barcode-Scanner), most of the code for interacting with the GM67 barcode scanner came from their work.
 Their readme contains a lot of useful information.
 In particular, the notes about setting it into UART mode, and how the wires are non standard colors.

 > [!WARNING]
-> You may think you can subsitute another barcode scanner instaed of the GM67.
+> You may think you can substitute another barcode scanner instead of the GM67.
 While you may have success with this, DO NOT GET A GM60 (round with a rgb ring).
 It sucked.
 GM67 is way better and worked perfectly in this project.

 ## Features
 - Can scan any barcode supported by the [GM67 scanner](http://www.growbarcode.com/productinfo/888736.html)